 STATE HOUSE — Rep. Joseph M. McNamara (D-Dist.
-19, Warwick, Cranston) has introduced legislation intended to insure that solar industry professionals are governed by fair business
+19, Warwick, Cranston) has introduced legislation intended to insure that solar industry professionals are governed by fair business practices.

 The act, (2019-H 5133) would require solar energy system retailers to provide disclosures in the retail sale or lease documents as well as the right to cancel or rescind the agreement within 90 days prior to installation, and notice of any liens filed against their residential property.